ParameswaranSajeenthiran/consent-mgt-api/README.md

 ```

-Swagger UI will be available at http://localhost:8080/swagger-ui/index.html
+Explore the APIs available in the Swagger UI at http://localhost:8080/swagger-ui/index.html